For strata managing agents

 - have been received while exercising the functions of the scheme for the previous 12 months, and the particulars of any such transaction

 - are likely to be provided to or paid for the agent in the following 12 months, and the estimated amount of value of any such commissions or training services.

 The disclosure of these details must be recorded in the minutes.

-If an agent does not disclose commissions or training services that they have received, the owners corporation can apply to the Tribunal to make an order that any commissions accepted by the agent be paid to the owners corporation and a fine of up to $2,200 may be imposed on the agent.
+If an agent does not disclose commissions or training services that they have received, the owners corporation can apply to the Tribunal to make an order that any commissions accepted by the agent be paid to the owners corporation and a fine of up to $2,200 can be issued.

 A managing agent who refers an owners corporation to a service provider must disclose if they have a personal or commercial relationship with that service provider.
 They must also disclose the nature and value of any rebate, discount, commission or benefit they may receive, or expect to receive, and refer the owners corporation to the service provider.
-This enables the owners corporation to make a value judgment on whether they are getting a good deal on the services to be provided.
+This enables the owners corporation to make a value judgment on whether they are getting a good deal on the services.

 A strata managing agent must disclose whether they are connected with the original owner or developer of the strata scheme.
-The agent must also disclose if they have any direct or indirect pecuniary interest in the strata scheme.
-Failure to do so can lead to a fine of up to $5500 being imposed on the agent.
+The agent must also disclose if they have any direct or indirect monetary interest in the strata scheme.
+Failure to do so can lead to a fine of up to $5500.

-If an agent intends to act (or offers to act) for an owners corporation and is aware that another agent is already managing that property, the agent must, unless the person otherwise directs in writing, disclose the agent’s intention to act or offer to act to the current agent.
+If an agent intends to act (or offers to act) for an owners corporation and is aware that another agent is already managing that property, the agent must disclose the agent’s intention to act or offer to act to the current agent.

 However, a strata managing agent may accept the following:

 - remuneration paid to a strata managing agent or an employee or contractor of a strata managing agent by an owners corporation